 Continue once more by the banks of the River East Allen past the Peckriding footbridge over the river and towering craggs opposite.
 Follow through the meadow near the riverside, past a ruin and along an often muddy track, leading out to the field beyond to the iron lattice work bridge up to Studdon.
 Don’t cross the bridge, but keep on the same side of the river through a metal wicket gate (Mavis’ Gate) as far as Park Farm.
 At Park Farm keep the farm and barns on your right and continue above the tree-fringed riverside.

 Soon the path drops down wooden steps to cross the dene and a footbridge, climbing once again to emerge onto a low ridge.
 Pass the four-way way footpath sign complete within its own enclosure and continue following the footpath sign marked Pry Hill.
-Cross a further two fields to a stile over the Acton Burn ahead.
+Cross a further two fields towards the Acton Burn.

 Particular care is required in the drop down of 40 yards to the right of hawthorn bushes hidden from view, to the footbridge.
 Then turn left to the board walk and up the steps, climbing up to a stile in the fence and over another field to the road at Pry Hill.

 Pry Hill GR NY 839518 to the Black Way GR NY838500 – See map